-An equally powerful tool is the ability to identify and cultivate leaders who already possess the aptitude to learn “on-the-fly,” and nurturing this skill by encouraging it throughout your organization.
-Let us help you prepare your team for the inevitable unexpected.
+An equally powerful tool is the ability to identify and cultivate leaders who already possess the aptitude to learn “on-the-fly” and nurture this skill by encouraging it throughout your organization.
+Let us help you identify your high potentials and develop learning agility on your team so you can prepare for the inevitable unexpected.

 This interactive webinar will help you:

-- Recognize the specific business challenges that can be addressed by learning agile leaders
+- Recognize the specific organizational challenges that can be addressed by learning-agile leaders;

-- Understand how to maximize learning from on-the-job experiences
+- Understand how to maximize learning from on-the-job experiences; and

 Creativity and Innovation